11BelowStudio/SkyJump/Compiled Version/SkyJump/README.txt

 	* done by me

-	* some parts of it were built off sample code provided by Dr. Dimitri Obigene
+	* some parts of it were built off sample code provided by Dr. Dimitri Ognibene

 	* help with getting the images into the JAR file provided by JB Nizet on StackOverflow (https://stackoverflow.com/a/8362018)